 State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by zero endogenous fuel substrate availability (Table 1).
 If addition of specific inhibitors of respiratory complexes, such as rotenone, do not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption (see below).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control by externally added substrates.
+More recently, a re-definition of State 2 caused confusion, considering an alternative protocol when fuel substrate is added in the second step without ADP (LEAK state, see below), followed by addition of ADP (confusion caused by earlier edition of the 'Bioenergetics' textbook by Nicholls and Ferguson, add reference?).

 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 1) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
 A repeated ADP titration re-establishes State 3 at 'high ADP'.
 Starting at oxygen concentrations near air saturation (ca. 200 μM O2), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
-In contrast, kinetically saturating ADP concentrations usually are an order of magnitude higher than 'high ADP'.
+In contrast, kinetically saturating ADP concentrations usually are an order of magnitude higher than 'high ADP', e.g. 2.5 mM.